Pi Cluster Documentation

 • A bucket, cloudnative-pg and an specific user with read-write access need to be configured

-See details on how to configure external Minio server for perfoming backups in “S3 Backup Backend (Minio)”
+See details on how to configure the external S3 server for performing backups in “S3 Backup Backend (RustFS)”

 • Step 1.
 Create secret containing Minio credentials